zwbetz-gh/zwbetz/content/_index.md

 Find me elsewhere on on [GitHub](https://github.com/zwbetz-gh).

 Some blog oldies: [Simple pleasures]({{< relref "simple-pleasures" >}}) and [Things I like]({{< relref "things-i-like" >}}).

+> _Leave this world a little better than you found it._ -- Robert Baden-Powell